Robot Setup#

 Before proceeding, make sure that:

-The robot is powered on and operational
+The robot is switched on and working

 The Ethernet cable between VisionController and robot is connected